 We are the leading consolidator in our industry, having acquired 18 companies since August 1995, representing annual sales of over \$1.1 billion.
-Combining strong internal growth with acquisitions, our sales and EBITDA increased at a compounded annual growth rate ("CAGR") of over 16% and over 42%, respectively, since 1994, as shown below:
+Combining strong internal growth with acquisitions, our sales and EBITDA before recapitalization costs increased at a compounded annual growth rate of over 16% and over 42%, respectively, since 1994.
+WESCO's earnings increased from a loss of \$0.5 million in 1994 to \$36.2 million in 1997.
+In 1998, we recorded a net loss of \$7.7 million resulting from a \$51.8 million one-time charge associated with our recapitalization.